Meet the Team

 Science Liaison

-Jim is a marine science technician with ten+ years of field operations in oceanography, fisheries and hydro.
-He holds a USCG Captains License, MS Biology, and professional certifications in laboratory safety and scientific data acquisition systems.
+Jim Burkitt is a marine science technician with more than 10 years of experience in field operations, specializing in oceanography, fisheries and hydrography.
+He holds a U.S. Coast Guard captain’s license, a master’s in biology and professional certifications in laboratory safety and scientific data acquisition systems.

 Debra Hoopes